AyushBherwani1998/platform_channel_samples/README.md

 - counter_native

 The counter_native demonstrates how to build a counter plugin for android, web and desktop.
+To test the plugin, you can run the example on android, web and windows.

 - web_camera_demo